LpmRaven/lambda-edge-language-region-redirect/README.md

 # Lambda@Edge Language-Region Redirect

+An origin request AWS Lambda@Edge to redirect users to localised content.

 ## What does it do?

-Redirects users to localised content.

 The language-region-redirect lambda@edge will redirect users to approved Web URIs that include a language-region path. eg. '/en-gb' '/en-eu' '/fr-eu'.
 Consistent behaviour can be created using a `language-region-override` cookie, allowing users to set their preference.